Kanban-Zai/kanban-zai-version-1.0/core.md

 A deviation is not a retrospective in the agile sense.

 It is a formal method of allowing settings to be changed in Kanban-Zai and must be run regularly with the maximum time allowed between deviations being 3 monthly.
 Keep it short and involve everybody.
-Change by consensus only.
+Change by a consensus only.

 ### MUSTER